jackematics/AND-coding-challenges/2022/challenge-14-holy-grail/README.md

 ## How to run

+`npm i` to install npm packages \
+`npm run build` to be able to run main. \
-`npm run start` and the solutions to the challenge input and stretch goal input will be printed to the console \
+`npm run start` and the solutions to the challenge input and stretch goals input will be printed to the console. \
 `npm run test` to run the tests

 ## The Challenge